Mordechai Eliyahu

-The son of a Jerusalem Kabbalist, in his youth, Eliyahu was active in Brit HaKanaim, a radical religious underground organization.
+The son of a Jerusalem Kabbalist, in his youth, Eliyahu was active in the radical religious Jewish underground terrorist organization Brit HaKanaim.
 He served as a dayan in Beersheba, and in the Supreme Rabbinical Court in Jerusalem.
 He later served as the Rishon LeZion, or Chief Rabbi of Israel, from 1983 to 1993.

 As a leader of Religious Zionism, Eliyahu was instrumental in moving many of its members over to the religious right, sparking the beginnings of the Hardal movement.
 A supporter of Meir Kahane and Jonathan Pollard, Eliyahu expressed his opposition to the Israeli disengagement from Gaza.

 Eliyahu died at age 81, after complications from a heart condition.
 He was buried on Har HaMenuchot in Jerusalem.